pammacdotnet/TypstPaper/paper.typ

 #let eval = link("https://typst.app/docs/reference/foundations/eval/")[`eval`]
 #let idwtet = package-link("IDWTET")

 Similarly, if a LaTeX math expression is generated, for example, by the SymPy library, it is possible to use it in Typst through the #MiTeX package, that will convert LaTeX math to Typst native math.
 This allows to have a single source of truth for math expressions.
 If the source comes from Typst, then with the #Eqalc package, it is possible to convert that math expression to a Typst function, e.g., for plotting graphs, or to a table, for automatically generated table of sampled input/output values.
-However, the current limitation of the package is that only one variable is allowed in the right hand side of the equation.
+However, the current limitation of the package is that only one variable is allowed in the right-hand side of the equation.

 == Other use cases
 #let self-example = package-link("self-example")